flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

 This guide will explain the correct procedures to power down the aircraft when at the gate after arriving at the destination and taxi to the designated gate.

-Obviously this is not strictly required in a simulator but for interested sim pilots this might be an interesting process for a more realistic experience.
+Obviously, this is not strictly required in a simulator, but for interested sim pilots this might be an interesting process for a more realistic experience.

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to help a FlyByWire A320neo beginner to correctly shut down the aircraft.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
-Aviation terminology and know-how is a requirement to fly any airliner even in Microsoft Flight Simulator.
+Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

     Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists){target=new}